Andrew LaZella and Jill A. Warker Co-Directors

 The Honors Program supports The University of Scranton’s tradition of excellence and its dedication to freedom of inquiry and personal development.
 It challenges outstanding students with a rigorous education that stresses independent work and intense engagement with faculty and other Honors students both in and out of the classroom.
 The individualized attention and freedom to explore provided by the program aim to increase students’ intellectual skills, self-reliance and personal accountability.

 The Honors curriculum conforms with and enriches existing University course requirements.
 It also supports students as they move into increasingly sophisticated work.
-Writing-intensive, discussion-based Honors courses, which vary from year to year, satisfy general education requirements.
+Discussion-based Honors courses, which vary from year to year, satisfy general education requirements.
 Honors tutorials both in and out of a student’s major engage students with texts on an individually directed basis.
 The junior seminar provides opportunities for students to lead and participate in discussions of articles on a wide range of contemporary issues.
 A student’s work in the Honors Program culminates in a year-long senior project.
 The student may propose either a research or a creative project for this significant piece of independent work.
 Students present the plans for this project to their peers in a senior seminar and defend the completed project before their mentor and two other faculty members.
 The final version of the project is catalogued in the Weinberg Library.

 There is no extra tuition for Honors work.
 Honors courses, tutorials and projects carry only ordinary tuition.
 Honors seminars, the only Honors work that does not satisfy ordinary graduation requirements, carry no tuition charge.
 Honors students may take between 12 and 21 credits at the flat rate.